akuzko/react-form-base/README.md

   with a given `name` at index `index`.
 - `eachIndexIn(name, iteratee)` - iterates with `iteratee` over items in an input with a given `name`, passing item index to `iteratee`.
+- `mapIndexIn(name, iteratee)` - maps over indices of array under `name` with `iteratee` function.
+Use in cases when you need to render a set of nested items, but you don't need item object themselves, but just indices to generate names.
 - `mapIn(name, iteratee)` - maps with `iteratee` over items in an input with a given `name`, passing item and index to `iteratee`.
 - `mapExtraIn(path, iteratee)` - maps with `iteratee` over items in an